 One surprising thing about the photo is how the photographer managed to take it when the road was so clear.
 While the photographer believes that it was luck, I believe it was his persistence that paid off.
 He waited around one and a half hours to take this shot.

 The photographer took this image handheld at a 16mm focal length and later did a tight crop.
 There is a little Photoshop involved, too.
 He smoothed out the lines of the lights and straightened them in post.
 He also exaggerated the blur to fill the frame.
-What do you have to say about the image?

 Like This Article?